-The solid form of milk chocolate is normally attributed to Daniel Peter of Vevey, Geneva, in 1875.
+The solid form of milk chocolate is normally attributed to Daniel Peter of Vevey in Geneva (Switzerland) in 1875.
 In Switzerland, water-powered machines were able to operate for long periods at an economic rate.
 This enabled the extra water from the milk to be driven out of the chocolate without incurring a large extra cost.
-Chocolates with moisture contents roughly above 2% are normally unacceptable as they have poor keeping qualities, as well as a poor texture.
+Chocolates with moisture contents of above about 2% are normally unacceptable as they have poor keeping qualities, as well as a poor texture.
 The page of the notebook where he wrote his original recipe is shown in Figure 1.1.
 In 1908 his invention of milk chocolate was disputed, so this notebook was taken to a lawyer, who placed his stamp at the top of the page.

 Over the years many different flavours of both milk and plain (dark) chocolate have been developed.
-Sometimes there has been a definite policy to develop a 'house' flavour within a company, for example in Cadbury's Dairy Milk, or the Hershey Bar.
-At other times the flavour is adjusted to complement the centre of the sweet, which is to be coated with chocolate.
+Sometimes there has been a definite policy to develop a "house" flavour within a company, for example in Cadbury's Dairy Milk, or the Hershey Bar.
+At other times the flavour is adjusted to complement the centre of the sweet to be coated with chocolate.
 A very sweet centre such as a sugar fondant may be best complemented by a relatively bitter chocolate and vice versa.
-For milk chocolate, one of the biggest flavour differences is between the chocolates made from milk powder which are predominantly found in Continental Europe, and the 'milk crumb' ones of the UK and parts of America.
-Milk crumb (see Chapter 5) is obtained by dehydrating condensed milk and cocoa mass.
+For milk chocolate, one of the biggest flavour differences is between the chocolates made from milk powder which are predominantly found in Continental Europe, and the "milk crumb" ones of the UK and parts of America.
+Milk crumb (see Chapter 6) is obtained by dehydrating condensed milk and cocoa mass.
 This was developed where milk production was very seasonal.
 As cocoa is a natural antioxidant, it was possible to improve the keeping properties of the dehydrated form of milk over extended periods without refrigeration.
 The drying process also produced a distinct cooked flavour, not normally present when the milk is dried separately.

-Table 1.1 summarizes some of the important dates connected with the history of cocoa and chocolate.
+Table 1.1 summarises some of the important dates connected with the history of cocoa and chocolate.

-1.2 Outline of process
+1.2 Outline of the process

 Chocolate has two major distinguishing characteristics: its flavour and its texture.
 Although many different flavours of chocolate exist, all must be free from objectionable tastes and yet incorporate at least some of the pleasant ones, which the consumer will associate with the product.
-A primary feature of the texture is that it must be solid at a normal room temperature of 20-25°C (70-75°F) and yet melt rapidly in the mouth at 37°C (98.5°F) giving a liquid which appears smooth to the tongue.
-The processing of chocolate is related to obtaining these two criteria, and is therefore devoted either to developing the flavour of the product - using a raw bean would produce a colat an lait, ent the communices in Capotre 1875 has la formule suivante pour 10 lasses , 11/2 litres lave naturel 201 ge, State June Man (2 farine) 230 .
-18.09 lair sec 33.44 18.27 hure blance Carao 21.29 100.00 Carao total pr 10 hadees 601 , 10:00 Wai on 10/11/15 Fis 1400 gr.
-Pair makind Quant, realise-182 pr. condense , or milango' a la forma in Comments, it a newon blo gr. .
-Cuta augunerstation provients probablement n concentration - insuffiscase for lais .
-Commin a pair un bijer your separage par and ala longueur le l'operation 23/11/75 Numel Mais an lair a Chann, white - riant to channe, . riant tat, n'aptus amune-ralean-24/11/15 à.
-Samin 1876 A Beite Sait cours, Fr Channe 19: 535 y.
-2 & 102 Star 435 p. min pendant, 3 to heren a l'éture à be à 65° unto pr. a un wuch te 5 mm Filparten ; Dicher 8.05 "10.
-La Anjan Parte the Dispicher very unpleasant taste - or treating it so that it will flow properly and be free from large gritty material.
+A primary feature of the texture is that it must be solid at a normal room temperature of 20-25 °C (70-75 °F) and yet melt rapidly in the mouth at 37 °C (98.5 °F), giving a liquid which appears smooth to the tongue.
+The processing of chocolate is related to obtaining these two criteria and is therefore devoted either to developing the flavour of the product - using a raw bean would produce a very unpleasant taste - or treating it so that the liquid chocolate will flow properly and be free from large gritty material.

 Figure 1.1 Page from Daniel Peter's notebook showing the original milk chocolate recipe.
-Reproduced with permission of NESTEC S.A., Nestlé archives, Vevey, Switzerland.
+Source: Nestlé historical archives.
+Reproduced with permission of NESTEC S.A./Nestlé S.A.